contentful/rich-text/README.md

 # rich-text

-Monorepo with Typescript libraries for handling and rendering Contentful rich text documents.
+Monorepo with Typescript libraries for handling and rendering Contentful Rich Text documents.

 ## Packages